 - The faculty are asked to respond with a positive or negative vote for each student regarding the students’ fitness in the areas of service, scholarship, leadership, and character.

 - The faculty council reviews all information and decides which students should be inducted.
 The selection is by majority vote of the council.

 Members who fall below the standards which were the basis for their selection will be warned in writing by the chapter advisor and given a reasonable amount of time to correct the deficiency (except in the case of flagrant violation of school standards or civil law).

 - Members who use alcohol or drugs on or off campus will normally be required to forfeit their membership.

 - The faculty council shall determine when a student has exceeded a reasonable number of warnings.

 - A student who has been dismissed for any reason is not again eligible to be a member.

-Members shall pay $10 at the time of induction.
-The money will be used for NHS activities approved by the executive committee.
+Members shall pay $20 at the time of induction.
+The money will be used for the induction ceremony and NHS activities approved by the executive committee.